 Andreas Kalyvas is Associate Professor in the Department of Politics at The New School for Social Research.
 He received his PhD and MA in Political Science at Columbia University and a BA in Political Science and Public Administration from the National and Kapodistrian University in Athens, Greece.
 Before joining the New School, he taught at Columbia University and the University of Michigan.
-He has been a visiting research professor at the University of Barcelona, Spain, and has also taught in Germany, Poland, and South Africa.
+He has been a visiting research professor at the University of Barcelona, Spain, and has also taught in Chile, Germany, Poland, and South Africa.

 PhD 2001, Columbia University